-HOLD THESE TRUTHS Plays Honolulu Theatre for Youth, Now thru 3/2
+HOLD THESE TRUTHS to Play Honolulu Theatre for Youth, 2/21-3/2

 Directed by Lisa Rothe and starring actor Joel de la Fuente (the principal talent behind the original Epic Theatre Ensemble New York production in October 2012), the show is presented by producer/actor Daniel Dae Kim and Honolulu Theatre for Youth (HTY).
 The production is dedicated to the memory of the late Senator Daniel K. Inouye, an American hero who was directly involved by the themes of the play.
 Proceeds will support the non-profit theatre and drama education programs of HTY.